 A typical course load ranges between 15-18 credit hours per semester.
 For a student to graduate in four years, an average of 15 credit hours per semester is needed.
 A degree in Bachelor of Music or Bachelor of Science in Nursing may require a higher credit hour load in some semesters.
 Full-time status begins at 12 credit hours per semester.
 Students are permitted to register for a maximum of 19 credit hours without special permission.
-Hours beyond the registration limit require permission from the Vice President for Academic Affairs and Provost, Honors, and Faculty Support; the online form is available on the Office of the Registrar, Inside website.
+Hours beyond the registration limit require permission from the academic advisor and the Department Chair/Dean; the online form is available on the Office of the Registrar, Inside website.
 To receive credit, a student must register for all courses to be pursued during a semester.
 Refer to the Tuition and Fees section for credit hour charges.